ccoors/game_of_life/README.md

 ## Development
-This project relies on several optimizations done by modern compilers and linkers like return value optimization (RVO).
+This project relies on several optimizations done by modern compilers and linkers like return value optimization (RVO) and improvements in C++ like move semantics.
 Therefore, things like return-by-value are used in most cases to improve readability.